mankeyboy/citra-unofficial-windows/README.md

 This is being maintained from a fork of the Citra Bleeding Edge build 0.1.86.
 As and when I update the build, I'll modify the build number.

-Checkout the @master-windows and the @master-linux branch to see the actual files for either of the two OS.
+Checkout the @master-windows to see the actual files for either of the two OS.
 This just has a readme and is mainly to ease my life with the limited git knowledge I have.

 This also needs a 'user' folder in the top level directory.